JaswanthPalla149/AI_Powered_Resume_Cover_Letter_Generator/README.md

 ## User-Facing Features
 - **Resume Reset & Reuse**
-  Store a baseline resume once → reuse it across all applications.
+  Store a baseline resume details with good UI, not just like entering the base resume completely. → reuse it across all applications.

 - **One-Click Resume Tailoring**
   Automatically generate a job-specific version of your resume.